 |NFB of Hawaii West Hawaii Chapter|

-Our new meeting schedule is: the first Thursday each month at 10:00 a.m., at Hale Halawai on Alii Drive, just south of the Hualalai Road intersection in Kailua Kona.
+Our meetings are normally held the first Thursday each month at 10:00 a.m., at Hale Halawai on Alii Drive (makai side), just south of the Hualalai Road intersection in Kailua Kona.

 Please join us!